AadhavanSJ/AadhavanSJ/README.md

 - **Details:** Automated phishing email analysis and response scenarios to streamline SOC operations.
 - **Outcome:** Demonstrated proficiency in security automation and case management tools.

-### Detection and Response Workflow with LimaCharlie, LaZagne, and Slack
+### <a href="https://github.com/AadhavanSJ/Detection-and-Response-Lab/blob/main/README.md">Detection and Response Workflow with LimaCharlie, LaZagne, and Slack</a>
 - **Objective:** Created an effective detection and response workflow using modern tools like LimaCharlie, LaZagne, Slack, and Tines.
 - **Details:** Implemented the workflow in a Windows Server environment to enhance detection capabilities and automate response actions.
 - **Outcome:** Improved response time and demonstrated expertise in detection and automation practices.